Dutch Transport Innovation Study Tour

 - Tram prioritisation projects

 Several experts will guide you through some of the leading examples of place making and sustainable mobility prioritisation projects.
-Led by three noted experts: Ruwan Aluvihare, Landscape architect at the City of Amsterdam, Marco te Brommelstroet, from the University of Amsterdam and Meredith Glaser, an expert in helping international delegations get the most out of their study tours.
+Led by three noted experts: Ruwan Aluvihare, Landscape architect at the City of Amsterdam, Meredith Glaser, from the University of Amsterdam, an expert in helping international delegations get the most out of their study tours.
+Professor Marco te Brömmelstroet, of the University of Amsterdam.

 - Field trip: Utrecht.
 Applying the principles of sustainable safety, road network design and Dutch traffic planning principles.
-This expert led bike tour will showcase examples that have made the Netherlands a leader in sustainable mobility, safety and liveability.
-Led by Mark Wagenbuur, Hillie Talens and Herbert Tiemens
+This expert-led bike tour will showcase examples that have made the Netherlands a leader in sustainable mobility, safety and liveability.
+Led by Mark Wagenbuur.

-- Translating the findings of a Dutch study tour into the Australian context.
-Facilitated by Meredith Glaser, Mary K Hotel
+- Translating the findings of a Dutch study tour into an auto-dependent city context.
+Facilitated by Meredith Glaser, Muze Hotel.

 Accomodation in Utrecht

-Utrecht is a perfect base for a transport innovation study tour and there is no better place in Utrecht to stay than the Mary K Hotel.
+Utrecht is a perfect base for a transport innovation study tour and there is no better place in Utrecht to stay than the Muze Hotel.

-All delegates are provided with their own room in this award winning, independent hotel located in the heart of central Utrecht, facing the Oude gracht (Old Canal).
-The Mary K Hotel is quiet and comfortable, but at the centre of it all.
-Organic breakfast and bike hire is included.
+All delegates are provided with their own room in this small, independent hotel located right on the canal that borders the ancient city wall in the heart of Utrecht.
+The Muze Hotel is quiet and comfortable, yet at the centre of it all.
+Breakfast and bike hire are included.

 What is covered in this cost?

-- Accommodation (24th June – 30th June) at the Mary K Hotel in Utrecht
+- Accommodation for 6 nights at the Muze Hotel in Utrecht

 - Train tickets during the period of the study tour, including Schiphol Airport transfers to Utrecht